Adenoid Hypertrophy in Children

 - After the age of 10, they start to shrink.

-When adenoids become too large or inflamed too often, they cause a number of problems.
-These include severe nasal congestion, persistent and persistent runny nose, ear problems (fluid accumulation, hearing loss), sleep problems, snoring, tooth decay, difficulty swallowing, speech disorder, swelling in the neck, dry lips and mouth, sleep apnea (breathing stops for a while during sleep).
+When Adenoid Hypertrophy in Children becomes too large or inflamed too often, it causes a number of problems.
+These include severe nasal congestion, persistent runny nose, ear problems (fluid accumulation, hearing loss), sleep problems, snoring, tooth decay, difficulty swallowing, speech disorder, swelling in the neck, dry lips and mouth, and sleep apnea (breathing stops for a while during sleep).

 If these problems seriously tire the child and the harms outweigh the benefits, the adenoid should be removed.
-When deciding on the operation, the balance of benefit and harm is considered.
+In cases of Adenoid Hypertrophy in Children, when deciding on the operation, the balance of benefit and harm is carefully considered.

 Tonsils